Prerequisites

 kubectl --namespace=<YOURNAMESPACE> port-forward svc/connectware 10443:443 1883:1883 8883:8883

-You can now access the admin UI at https://localhost:10443/
+You can now access the admin UI at: https://localhost:10443/

-If you would like to learn more how to use the Connectware, check out our docs at https://docs.cybus.io/ or see more guides here.
+If you would like to learn more how to use Connectware, check out our docs at https://docs.cybus.io/ or see more guides here.

 The Cybus Connectware Helm Chart